modelica/ModelicaConference2023/README.md

 The conference is organized by [The institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University](https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1), in cooperation with the [Modelica Association](https://modelica.org/association).

+### For general questions, please send an email to:
+mc15@eonerc.rwth-aachen.de

 ### Conference board:

 - Prof. Dirk Müller, RWTH Aachen University